Musab-Farooq/Paint_Beats/README.md

 ## 🎮 How to Use

 1. **Build the Application**
-   - Ensure SFML and OpenCV are installed and properly linked in your development environment.
+   - Install [SFML](https://www.sfml-dev.org/download.php) and [OpenCV](https://opencv.org/releases/), and configure your compiler to link them properly.
-   - Compile `main.cpp` using your C++ compiler (e.g., g++, clang++ or Visual Studio).
+   - Compile `main.cpp` using your preferred IDE or compiler.

 2. **Run the Executable**
    - Launch the app in fullscreen mode.